game-ai-platform-team/tira-ai-local/README.md

 ---------------------------------
 ```

 The program would then process the move and wait for further input.
-After receiving the next input, a `MOVE:<move>` and a `PLAY:` is sent to the AI, which then chooses `b8a6` as its response.
+After receiving the next `PLAY:` the AI chooses `b8a6` as its response.
 The log box would then display:

 ```
 ---------------------------------